TNDisbo Supported

 What rule governs IOLTA trust accounts in Tennessee?

-Tennessee IOLTA trust accounts are governed by Tennessee Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Tennessee IOLTA program.
+Tennessee IOLTA trust accounts are governed by Tennessee Rule of Professional Conduct 1.15.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Tennessee IOLTA program.

 How often must Tennessee attorneys reconcile their IOLTA accounts?

-Tennessee attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Tennessee attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Tennessee attorneys retain IOLTA records?

-Tennessee attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Tennessee Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+Tennessee attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Tennessee Rule of Professional Conduct 1.15.
+Disbo keeps all of it automatically for the required period.

 What happens if a Tennessee IOLTA account is overdrawn?

-Required — bank must notify Tennessee Lawyers Fund for Client Protection.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must notify Tennessee Board of Professional Responsibility.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Tennessee IOLTA interest go?